marklogic/marklogic-python-client/docs/example-setup.md

 1. Click on "Roles" in the "Security" box.
 2. Click on "Create".
-3. In the form, enter "python-docs-role" for "Role Name".
+3. In the form, enter `python-docs-role` for "Role Name".
-4. Scroll down and select the "rest-extension-user", "rest-reader", "rest-writer", and "tde-admin" roles.
+4. Scroll down and select the `rest-extension-user`, `rest-reader`, `rest-writer`, and `tde-admin` roles.
-5. Scroll further down and select the "xdbc:eval", "xdbc:invoke", and "xdmp:eval-in" privileges.
+5. Scroll further down and select the `xdbc:eval`, `xdbc:invoke`, and `xdmp:eval-in` privileges.
 6. Scroll to the top or bottom and click on "OK" to create the role.

 After creating the role, return to the Admin application home page and perform the following steps:

 1. Click on "Users" in the "Security" box.
 2. Click on "Create".
-3. In the form, enter "python-user" for "User Name" and "pyth0n" as the password.
+3. In the form, enter `python-user` for "User Name" and `pyth0n` as the password.
-4. Scroll down until you see the "Roles" section and select the "python-docs-role" role.
+4. Scroll down until you see the "Roles" section and select the `python-docs-role` role.
 5. Scroll to the top or bottom and click on "OK" to create the user.

 (Note that you could use the `admin` role instead to grant full access to all features in MarkLogic, but this is